 There’s plenty of ways provided by Bayh-Dole to circumvent American manufacturing, both as a goal of Bayh-Dole and as a specific requirement in the law and standard patent rights clause.
 But university attorneys aren’t necessarily the sharpest tools in the shed, so here’s some help on how to circumvent 35 USC 204 and frustrate the fundamental, most important objective of Bayh-Dole.

-35 USC 204 is pathetically weak.
+1. Don’t grant exclusive licenses.
+Grant a non-exclusive license, but grant only one–a sole license.35 USC 204 is pathetically weak.
 It applies only to certain exclusive licenses–to use or to sell exclusively in the United States.
-Since the licensee does not have an exclusive license, 35 USC 204 doesn’t apply.
+Since a non-exclusive licensee does not have an exclusive license–even if there is only one non-exclusive licensee–35 USC 204 doesn’t apply.
 Done.
 Wasn’t that easy?

-35 USC 204 doesn’t apply to the using and selling done by owners of subject inventions.
-So don’t deal in licenses to subject inventions–deal only in exclusive patent licenses and assign the underlying subject invention.
+2. Don’t deal in licenses at all for subject inventions.
+Instead, assign the subject invention using the cover of an exclusive patent license.35 USC 204 doesn’t apply to the using and selling done by owners of subject inventions.
+So don’t deal in exclusive licenses to subject inventions–deal only in exclusive patent licenses and at the same time assign the underlying subject invention.
 Any conveyance of all substantial rights in an invention–make, use, and sell–makes an assignment of the invention, even if you don’t transfer title to the patents involved.
 So just assign the subject invention.

 Yes, technically, 35 USC 202(c)(7)(A) requires a standard patent rights clause that prohibits such assignments without federal agency approval, but no federal agency has ever objected to this scheme, and arguably any company that has an IP department meets the definition of an organization having as one of its principal functions the management of inventions.
 Just label the document “exclusive patent license” and you are home free.
 The new owner of the subject invention is free to manufacture anywhere.
-If a federal agency ever goes stark raving mad and feigns to care about U.S. interests, just convert the assignment to a sole license (see #1) and you are done.
-But first argue laches–if federal agencies haven’t bothered to enforce 37 CFR 401.14(k)(1), and you have come to rely on their indifference for three decades, they can’t just start up selectively enforcing the provision against one of your deals.
+If a federal agency ever goes stark raving mad and feigns to care about U.S. interests, just convert the assignment to a sole license (see #1) and you are safe.
+But first argue laches–if federal agencies haven’t bothered to enforce 37 CFR 401.14(k)(1) for three decades, and you have come to rely on their indifference, they can’t just start up selectively enforcing the provision against one of your deals.

-- Grant an exclusive license to a foreign company.
+3. Grant an exclusive patent license with implicit invention assignment to a foreign company.
 See #2 for the details.
 But it gets better.
-To ensure total circumvention of Section 204, just require that your foreign exclusive licensee (=new owner) uses at least two distributors in the United States–then there’s no exclusivity in the United States and, voila, Section 204 doesn’t apply.
+To ensure total circumvention of Section 204, just require that your foreign exclusive licensee (=new owner) use at least two distributors in the United States–then there’s no exclusivity in the United States and, voila, Section 204 doesn’t apply.